Mahishya: Smritis, Puranas and medieval texts

-According to 13th century text Brihaddharma Purana, children of Shudra fathers and Kshatriya mothers are dāsa, an Uttam Sankar (literally, good mixed) and their occupation is agriculture.
+According to the 13th-century text Brihaddharma Purana, children of Shudra fathers and Kshatriya mothers are dāsa, an Uttam Sankar (literally, good mixed) and their occupation is agriculture.

 According to the Brahma Vaivarta Purana, whose chapter describing mixed castes was likely inserted after 16th century, Kaivarta was one born of a Kshatriya father and a Vaishya mother.
 Some ancient or mediaeval texts like Yājñavalkya Smṛti and Gautama Dharmasutra give identical parentage, that is, one born to a Kshatriya father and a Vaishya mother for Mahishya, who was supposed to be engaged in the profession of astronomy or agriculture.

 The late sixteenth century text Chandimangal mentioned one group of Dāsas, who were cultivators.
 The term 'Chasi-Kaibarta' first appeared in Bharatchandra Ray's Annada Mangal (1753).
-According to the 'Sambandha Nirnaya text, the Dasas or Mahishyas were among the powerful princes and landholders prior to the time of King Adisura.
+According to the Sambandha Nirnaya text, the Dāsas or Mahishyas were among the powerful princes and landholders prior to the time of King Adisura.

+Historian Sevananda Bharati stated that the Mahisya community originated from the northern bank along the Narmada River, located near the Vindhya range, and linked by Bharati to modern Ratnavati, which he believes to be the ancient Mahishmati, which was probably the former capital city of the Mahishyas.
+Bharati also mentioned that this community left from Ayodhya (on the Sarayu River) and migrated towards the Midnapore area following the easternmost region of the Vindhya Mountains.

+Pandit Lalmohan Vidyanidhi and Mahim Chandra Majumder held that the Mahishya race were powerful and separated into four groups: Aswapati, Gajapati, Narapati and Chatrapati.
+Where the Gajapatis had established their power in Odisha.

-In 19th century various groups from different regions of Bengal were known by the names like Uttar-rarhi Chasi-Kaibrtta, Dakshin-rarhi Tunte Kaibartta (mulberry planters and silk traders), Purba-desi Kaibartta (cultivators), Das or Chasi/Haliya Das, Siuli (date tappers), Mala or Jele (fishers) etc.; substantial majority of them later consolidated and identified as Mahishya.
+In the 19th century various groups from different regions of Bengal were known by the names like Uttar-rarhi Chasi-Kaibrtta, Dakshin-rarhi Tunte Kaibartta (mulberry planters and silk traders), Purba-desi Kaibartta (cultivators), Das or Chasi/Haliya Das, Siuli (date tappers), Mala or Jele (fishers) etc.; substantial majority of them later consolidated and identified as Mahishya.
+According to historian Sekhar Bandyopadhyay, the Mahishyas originated from landholding communities such as the Bhuiyan, Khandait, and Chasi Kaibarta, who were associated with occupations such as land-holding, fighting, agriculture, and fishing.